flux-framework/flux-core/doc/man1/flux-kvs.rst

    If *-t*, value is stored as a RFC 11 object. *-n* prevents the commit from being merged with with other contemporaneous commits. *-A* appends the value to a key instead of overwriting the value.
-Append is incompatible with the -j option.
+Append is incompatible with the -j option. *-S* flushes and checkpoints the primary KVS namespace after the put.
+This can be used to ensure critical data has been stored to non-volatile storage.
    After a successful put, *-O*, *-b*, or *-s* can be specified to output the RFC 11 treeobj, root blobref, or root sequence number of the root containing the put(s).

 **ls** [-N ns] [-R] [-d] [-F] [-w COLS] [-1] [*key* ...]
    Display directory referred to by *key*, or "." (root) if unspecified.